Open Inquiry: UC Arts

 Saturday, March 21

-Open Inquiry: UC Arts brings together a new generation of artists emerging from the renowned art practice programs at the University of California, Los Angeles, the University of California, Berkeley, and the University of California, Davis.
+Open Inquiry: UC Arts brings together a new generation of artists emerging from the renowned art practice programs at the University of California, Berkeley, the University of California, Davis, and the University of California, Los Angeles.
 The art departments at these universities have long been recognized as seminal hubs of artistic experimentation and critical thought, consistently incubating artists who leverage academic investigation with artistic rigor.
 This exhibition features current students and graduates from the last two decades, whose innovative practices carry forward the artistic legacy of the UC arts.

 Grounded in the idea that research is not limited to laboratories or archives, Open Inquiry frames artistic practice as a vital mode of inquiry.
 Through multi-disciplined, critically engaged studio practices, the exhibiting artists question, test, analyze, and interpret—performing acts of research with their making processes.
 The art studio becomes a site for creative problem-solving, where painting, sculpture, installation, performance, and digital media operate as tools of critical inquiry.